orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKit-Getting-Started.md

 ## Troubleshooting

 - term **Example projects build but do not run**: Ensure the project's scheme is selected in Xcode first.
-- term **Error -50**: This usually happens while trying to interact with the Manager before it's been started, or if your project is sandboxed or targets iOS and the appropriate app entitlements have not been added.
+- term **Error -50**: This usually happens while trying to interact with the ``MIDIManager`` before it's been started, or if your project is sandboxed or targets iOS and the appropriate app entitlements have not been added.
 - term **Errors building for React Native**: [See this thread](https://github.com/orchetect/MIDIKit/issues/91) if you are having build errors.